 This warming winter cinnamon apple oatmeal is the perfect way to beat the cold winter blues.
 Besides providing hardy nourishment in the AM, it may help you ward off the many illnesses that tend to be passed around this time of year.
 Plus, it’s ready in just 7 minutes!

-Oats and Apples Both oats and apples contain soluble fiber, which may help ward off illness by supporting the immune system.
+Oats and Apples: Both oatmeal and apples contain soluble fiber, which may help ward off illness by supporting the immune system.
 In particular, research shows that beta glucan, a type of fiber found in oats, significantly enhances the human immune system response to bacterial infection.

 A clinical human trial Published in the European Journal of Nutrition, based on a double-blind, randomized study in healthy subjects, has shown that beta-glucan helps prevent colds, improves symptoms and increases the body’s potential to defend against invading pathogens.